Manichaean scripture: Seven Treatises

-Seven Treatises of Manichaeism, sometimes also referred to as the Manichaean Heptateuch, are seven scriptures personally written by the founder of Manichaeism, Mani, and are the scriptures of Manichaeism.
+Seven Treatises of Manichaeism, sometimes also referred to as the Manichaean Heptateuch, are seven scriptures personally written by the founder of Manichaeism, Mani.

 Recognizing the shortcomings of the religions that preceded him, Mani was determined to create a world, unified religion.
 In Mani's view, the unity of religious thought in the past could only be achieved when the founders were alive.
 However, these founders did not write books themselves, and when they died, their disciples went their own way, leading their own religions into division and confusion.
 Mani said of Manichaeism "The religion I have chosen is ten times greater than any previous religion.
 First, unlike the previous religions, which were limited to one country and one language, my religion will be popular in every country, in all languages, and spread to the ends of the earth.
 Secondly, previous religions existed only when they had pure leaders, and once the leaders died, their religion immediately fell into chaos and their precepts and writings were neglected.
 But my religion, however, thanks to its living classics, its preachers, bishops, friars, and laymen, and thanks to its wisdom and writings, will endure to the end."